ryanrousseau/Octopub/README.md

 A number of helm charts are saved to the public Helm repo at https://octopus-sales-public-helm-repo.s3.ap-southeast-2.amazonaws.com/charts:

-* `octopub-products-mysql` - Deploys the products microservice with supoprt for a MySQL database.
+* `octopub-products-mysql` - Deploys the products microservice with support for a MySQL database.

 ## Local testing